ArenCarpenter/Detecting_ALL_with_CNN/README.md

 Images are 450x450 RGB images stored as .bmp files, a raster graphics bitmap which stores images as 2D matrices.

 Data can be found [here](https://app.box.com/s/xeclwwd2xep9ntljtgyptmt4k5wone9n).
+It was sourced from the University of Arkansas for Medical Sciences (UAMS) study on ALL microscopy.

 ## Exploratory Data Analysis